britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

   be used as a left edge or right edge, and can be used to compute component RTT in either direction.

-This mechanism allows observers to recognize spurious edges due to reordering and delayed edges due to loss, since these packets will have been sent with VEC 0: they were not edges when they were sent.
-In addition, it allows senders to signal that a valid edge was delayed because the sender was
-application-limited: these edges are sent with the VEC set to 0 by the sender, prompting the VEC to count back up over the next RTT.